quaquel/EMAworkbench/CONTRIBUTING.md

 ### Issues
 Reporting issues, such as bugs or unclairties in the documentation can be done (as usual) via the [Issues](https://github.com/quaquel/EMAworkbench/issues) section.
 You can also request new features that you would like to see in the EMAworkbench.
 Please first search if your bug or request already exists.

-In case of a bug, please give us as much useful information possible to work with, including your coding environment, code snippets and if nessesary a model.
+In case of a bug, please give us as much useful information possible to work with, including your coding environment, code snippets and if necessary a model.
 Important are the exact steps to reproduce and what you already found out yourself.

 ### PRs
 [Pull requests](https://github.com/quaquel/EMAworkbench/pulls) are very welcome, both to the code itself and the documentation.
 If you make a code change, make sure to document it well.
 This can be done inline, which will be picked up by Readthedocs, and in case of a larger feature, also in a tutorial and/or example.